kksgandhi/micrologue/README.md

  - onExit (`() => void`)
    - function called when passage is exited
  - autoLink (`() => string`)
    - After all utterances are rendered, the passage returned by autolink will be rendered without any player input.
+No links will be rendered *unless autoLink returns an empty string, in which case links will be rendered like normal*
  - ignoreDebug (`boolean`)
    - if true, debugging warnings will be disabled for this passage.